words and photos by Alex Garland

 On the corner of Beacon Ave South and 15th Ave South sits a concrete block building beautified by murals on its Eastern exterior wall.
 The murals were painted long before Dozer’s Warehouse took over the Beacon Arts Community Space and Gallery, but give you a nice taste of what’s inside.

-“This whole building is slated for demolition”, says Betty Jean Williamson, a volunteer with Beacon Arts.
+“This whole building is slated for demolition”, says Betty Jean Williamson, Board President of Beacon Arts.
 “Our move out date is currently December 1st”.
 Future plans for the property include a mixed use building with market rate residential units on the upper floors and commercial space on the bottom floor.
 In the meantime though, “the property owner, Scott McDonald, has gifted us this space”.
 The art will remain on the walls until the building is demolished.

 As you enter through the Beacon Arts Center, you’re welcomed by a friendly face reminding you to sign up for a raffle prize and are instantly beckoned further into the Center, the walls pulling you closer as you glance the art, recognizing similar looking tags to those you see on your daily walk, yet these are slightly more refined.